oracle/cloudtestdrive/DataScience/lab300/lab.md

 - There are different algorithms available to do binary classification.
 In this case we will select "Logistic Regression for model training".
 ![](./images/img33.jpg)

 - There are a few hyperparameters for this algorithm.
 Most importantly, we have to select what the target column is.
 In this case, select "class". "class" is the column that was set by the credit assessment expert historically.
-The other hyperparameters are "Positive Class in Target", set this to "Bad", this means that for us it's important to predict "bad" credit.
+The other hyperparameters are "Positive Class in Target", set this to "bad" (all lowercase), this means that for us it's important to predict "bad" credit.
 Set the value for "Predict Value Threshold Value" to 30%.
 Set "Standardization" to True.
 ![](./images/img46.jpg)
 ![](./images/img47.jpg)